jasalomon/simple-r-script/README.md

 # simple-rscript

-This is my second change.
+[This is my second change.]
+I should delete the note above...

 This is a demo R script.